Series:

 Develop investigative skills

 Investigating a topic is one of the most satisfying mathematical activities.
-However, many maths teachers find it difficult to incorporate this kind of work into the curriculum as much as they would like, and the recent withdrawal of GCSE coursework may further limit the opportunities for independent investigation and analytical thought.
+However, many mathematics teachers find it difficult to incorporate this kind of work into the curriculum as much as they would like, and the recent withdrawal of GCSE coursework may further limit the opportunities for independent investigation and analytical thought.

 The Mathematical Investigations series contains a total of 120 outline investigations, set out in worksheet format.
 The series covers a wide variety of topics, making it easy to introduce investigative work in your teaching.